What Is An Ankle Injection?

 - Tarsal tunnel syndrome

 Tendinitis and bursitis are similar conditions that are characterized by serious inflammation.
-Synovitis is described as inflammation in the lining of the joints and gout is also an inflammatory arthritic condition.
+Synovitis is described as inflammation in the lining of the joints.
+Gout is also an inflammatory arthritic condition.
 Each of these types of inflammation can be effectively treated with ankle injections.

 ConclusionAn ankle injection is a non-invasive procedure that involves injecting medication such as cortisone and lidocaine into the ankle joint.
 Cortisone is a corticosteroid that targets inflammation and lidocaine is a form of anesthesia that provides pain relief.
-This treatment approach is typically suggested if an individual has tried NSAIDs, extended rest, or physical therapy, but the symptoms did not improve.
+This treatment approach is typically suggested if you’ve already tried NSAIDs, extended rest, or physical therapy, but your symptoms haven’t improved.

-Although possible complications may arise, this procedure is quite effective and conditions that can be effectively treated with ankle injections include: osteoarthritis, rheumatoid arthritis, tarsal tunnel syndrome, bursitis, gout, tendinitis, and synovitis.
+Although possible complications may arise, this procedure is quite effective.
+Conditions that can be effectively treated with ankle injections include osteoarthritis, rheumatoid arthritis, tarsal tunnel syndrome, bursitis, gout, tendinitis, and synovitis.
 Most patients report enhanced mobility in addition to pain relief after receiving this type of injection.

 - Cardone DA, Tallia AF.
 Joint and soft tissue injection.
 Am Fam Physician.
 2002;66:283-288.

 - Tallia AF, Cardone DA.
 Diagnostic and therapeutic injection of the ankle and foot.
 Am Fam Physician.
 2003;68(7):1356-1362.